Top Nav

 • Aye-aye (Daubentonia madagascariensis)

-• Mittermeier’s mouse lemurs (Microcebus mittermeieri)
+• Mittermeier’s mouse lemur (Microcebus mittermeieri)

 • Northern bamboo lemur (Hapalemur occidentalis)